COVID-19 vaccines

 Peel Public Health clinics

 Peel Public Health offers COVID-19 and flu vaccine clinics for infants and children 6 months to 4 years.
+Information about booking appointments will be available soon.

 Primary care providers